Finndersen/LEDuino/README.md

 # LEDController
 This is a framework or set of components which make it easy to define animated patterns and map them to segments of an LED strip controlled by an Arduino.
-It's useful for more complex LED projects (infinity mirrors etc) that involve multiple changing patterns and
+It helps with developing more complex LED projects (infinity mirrors etc) that involve multiple changing patterns and

 ## **Requirements**